kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 Tutorials
   : One student worked through some tutorials, including a challenging one about navigating a maze.
 She chose her next project, which is based on a project from [Peep and the Big Wide World](https://www.youtube.com/channel/UCPq6g4Q4-SFMIJ048IXmupA).

-  : <iframe width="660" height="408" src="//www.tynker.com/ide/embedded?p=5ff176f0657ea54613390f5b&controls=true&autostart=false" frameborder="0" allowfullscreen></iframe>{: .jsgif}
+{% include tynker.html Name="Peep" ID="5ff176f0657ea54613390f5b" %}

+By the way:
-  : This is a great show for kids and I heartily recommend it.
+  : Peep and the Big Wide World is a great show for kids and I heartily recommend it.

 {% include youtubelazy.html  videoID="PEqp2bnbURA" %}
 {: .jsgif}